shafey01/Go-Apps-Books/go-web-programming-Book/notes.md

  3. Thread : Representing a forum thread (a conversation among forum users)
  4. Post : Representing a post (a message added by a forum user) within a thread
 ![[Screenshot from 2024-10-20 17-28-32.png]]

+3. Receiving and processing requests
+Receiving and processing requests is the heart of any web application.
+Let’s recap what you’ve learned so far:
+A client sends a request to a URL at the server.
+The server has a multiplexer, which redirects the request to the correct handler to process the request.
+The handler processes the request and performs the necessary work.
+The handler calls the template engine to generate the correct HTML to send back to the client.